-6. Data resource access
+Data resource access

+Ownership and application for access

 BARDENA is owned by the Health Department of the Government of Navarre and operated by managers from the Navarre health service.
 BARDENA information can be used for improving quality of healthcare, decision-making and for research purposes.
 Data are currently available for health decision-makers and researchers (internal and external to the Navarre Health Service).
 Industry funded studies are not accepted.
 Access to data is free of charge.

 In the research field, access to BARDENA information requires a formal application to access to BARDENA information accompanied by: (i) a complete study protocol that details the planned purpose of the use of data, (ii) the approval of the project by an accredited ethics committee, iii) informed consent of patients or a waiver granted by an ethics committee, and (iii) in some cases the classification of the study by the Spanish Agency of Medicines and Medical Devices.

 BARDENA has a committee (BARDENA Data committee) that revises the applications, approves, or refuses access to BARDENA information, and establishes priorities.
 The applications to access to BARDENA information under these requirements should be submitted electronically to the Management Office of the BARDENA Data Commission (salsedrs@navarra.es).
 Following authorization, researchers must sign a document in which they commit to keep the data in a secure environment, not attempt to re-identify patients or to cross data with other databases, not using the data for purposes or projects other than those specified in the project protocol (including commercial purposes) (although a new application may be presented for these purposes), and not transferring the data to third parties.
-These latter commitments limit the possibility of storing data in open data repositories or including individual level data as supplementary material in published articles.41
+These latter commitments limit the possibility of storing data in open data repositories or including individual level data as supplementary material in published articles.

+Data visualization and data mining

+The information stored in BARDENA Core can be accessed by health decision-makers and researchers via Tableau server41.
+This is the BARDENA diffusion product that allows producing analysis tables and visuals of the key information of the BARDENA Core.

+BARDENA Milenia is the tool that BARDENA Suite could perform data mining of its data through the tool, which permits BARDENA Suite to perform data mining at the same time as the data are generated in clinical practice.
+These data analyses can be carried out using platforms such as R, Python platforms, and ProM, providing BARDENA with advanced functionality.

-7. Ethical approval
+Ethical approval